viniciussoares/helabs.github.com/_posts/work/en/2015-05-26-medical-log.md

   - url: /images/projects/medical-log/medical-log-04.jpg

-about: Developed for you never forget the hour of your medicines.
-Register your recites in your cellphone.
-The Medical log was developed to you have your recipes in your hands, information on medications , doses and schedules.
-The app is designed to be clear and intuitive, making it even easier your daily life.
+about: This app as developed to help you to remenber the hour of your medicine.
+And you also can have your recipes in your hands, the information of your medications, doses and schedules.
+The app was designed to be clear and intuitive, making your daily life easier.

 project_team:
   - github: rapozawa